zchristianl/namecheap-ssl-install/automatic.md

 2. Locate the appropriate name from the list and select `Install` or `Renew`, whichever is applicable.
 ![install screen](https://user-images.githubusercontent.com/6568643/206922392-8a58a234-9b20-4cd7-a47c-a113ea1665f2.png)
+> [!WARNING]
-🟨 If the desired domain is not listed, check to make sure you're on the correct hosting package.
+> If the desired domain is not listed, check to make sure you're on the correct hosting package.
 <br>

 3. Select the primary domain from the list.
 In most cases, this is the domain without `www` prepended.